notiz-dev/nestjs-prisma-starter/README.md

 See the [Dockerfile](./Dockerfile) on how to build a Docker image of your Nest server.

 There is one thing to be mentioned.
 A library called bcrypt is used for password hashing in the nest server starter.
-However, the docker container keeped crashing and the problem was bcrypt was missing necessary tools for compilation.
+However, the docker container keeped crashing and the problem was missing tools for compilationof [bcrypt](https://github.com/kelektiv/node.bcrypt.js).
 The [solution](https://stackoverflow.com/a/41847996) is to install these tools for bcrypt's compilation before `npm install`:

 ```Dockerfile
 # Install necessary tools for bcrypt to run in docker before npm install